yaxarat/SES-Android-Workshop/instructions/step-by-step/3 - Login Code/README.md

 Here are the business logic we will be implementing:

 * Disable the "Sign In" button unless a username & password are entered.
-* Show loading dialog when the login “api call” is being made.
+* Show loading dialog when the login api call is being made.

 ## ViewModel<!-- {"fold":true} -->
 Our business logic for the login screen will be living inside a `viewModel` class that we will explore shortly.
 But before we go on, let’s review what view model is all about.